CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `redeemed`
 !!! description "`Controller.redeemed() -> uint256: view`"

     Getter for the total amount of crvUSD redeemed from this controller.
-Increments by the amount of debt that is repayed when calling `repay` or `repay_extended`.
+Increments by the amount of debt that is repaid when calling `repay` or `repay_extended`.

     Returns: total redeemed (`uint256`).